Why is Real Estate Title Insurance Necessary?

-When getting reading to buy a home one of the questions that buyer’s will be asked is whether or not they want to purchase their own Real Estate title insurance policy.
+A question that home buyers often ask is what is real estate title insurance and why do I need it?
+Below you are going to see a detailed description of what title insurance is and why it makes so much sense to have it.
+The lender in fact is going to be asking whether or not the buyer would like to purchase their own Real Estate title insurance policy.
 In many cases I find that home buyer’s really struggle with this decision because of the hefty expense involved.

 Real Estate title insurance is certainly not inexpensive especially when you factor in all the other cost associated with buying a home.